-Why Travel Nurse Case Manager is a Fast-Growing Specialty in HealthcarePosted On March 9, 2018
+Why Travel Nurse Case Manager Jobs are in DemandPosted On March 9, 2018

 Many nurse specialties are in high demand due to factors like the nurse shortage, seasonality needs and increased staffing for electronic health records implementation.
 To respond, healthcare facilities nationwide are opening travel nursing jobs at an increasing rate.